Marsupial lion (Thylacoleo carnifex)

 The marsupial lion was on average 75 cm (30 in) high at the shoulder and 150 cm long (59 in).
 Its weight was between 100 – 130 kg (220 – 287 lb) but species reaching 160 kg (353 lb) were not uncommon.
 Its general size made it similar to female lions or tigers.

 The animal was heavily built with very powerful jaws and forelimbs.
 Claws, similar to most modern felids, could be hidden which is an unusual feature among marsupials.
 Thanks to this ability, claws stayed sharp, as they did not wear down during the contact with the hard ground.

-It probably had thick and strong tail.
+It probably had a thick and strong tail.
 At the bottom of the tail vertebrae, there were chevrons – bony appendages used to protect blood vessels and nerves.
 In case of the marsupial lion, such reinforcement was essential because it could support its body on hind legs and the tail, much like present-day kangaroos.
 Such ability freed up forelimbs.
 The predator could block its victim’s way and wound it severely using its huge claws.

 Marsupial lion’s teeth showed its masculinity.
 Similarly to other Diprotodonts, it had enlarged incisors in the upper and lower jaw.
 Those teeth, especially ones in the lower jaw, resembled more dog’s or cat’s teeth than those of the kangaroos.
 However, the most unusual element of the dentition were huge carnassial premolars on either side of its jaws.
 The top and bottom carnassials worked together like shears and were very effective at slicing off chunks of meat and cutting through bone.